LukasMFR/Stop-Chart/README.md

 ## Features

 - **Comprehensive Stop Charts**: Access detailed charts for exposure, aperture, and ISO settings.
 - **Cross-Platform Compatibility**: Designed for iPhone, iPad, Mac, and Apple Watch.
+Compatible with iOS 14.0 and watchOS 7.0 or newer.
 - **Intuitive Design**: Built with SwiftUI for a seamless user experience.
 - **Legacy Support**: A separate branch with support for iOS 13 and watchOS 6.
+- **Multilingual Support**: Available in English and French.
+- **Independent Apple Watch App**: The app on Apple Watch supports running without the need for the iOS app installation, offering flexibility and convenience.

 ## Screenshots